Scope & Approach / Confidential Draft

 Manager-to-facility mapping and approval workflow

-Confirm whether each Linehaul / Station Manager is scoped to a single facility or several — and whether uploads self-publish or go through a review step before going live to drivers.
+Confirm whether each Linehaul / Station Manager is scoped to a single facility or several — and whether pin edits self-publish or go through a review step before going live to drivers.

 3